MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-asr.md

 # Attack surface reduction capabilities in Microsoft Defender for Business

-Attack surfaces are the places and ways that your organization's network and devices are vulnerable to cyberthreats and attacks.
-Microsoft Defender for Business includes several attack surface reduction capabilities to help protect your environment.
-This article provides an overview of these capabilities, and includes links to more detailed information.
+Think of your attack surfaces as all the places and ways that your organization's network and devices are vulnerable to cyberthreats and attacks.
+Unsecure devices, unrestricted access to any URL on a company device, and allowing any type of app or script to run on company devices are all examples of attack surfaces.
+They leave your company vulnerable to cyberattacks.
+To help protect your network and devices, Microsoft Defender for Business includes attack surface reduction capabilities.
+This article provides an overview of those capabilities, and includes links to more detailed information.

 ## Attack surface reduction in Defender for Business

-Defender for Business includes several attack surface reduction capabilities:
+Attack surface reduction capabilities in Defender for Business include:

 - **Attack surface reduction rules** (also referred to as ASR rules) prevent specific actions that are commonly associated with malicious activity to run on Windows devices.
 - **Controlled folder access** allows only trusted apps to access protected folders on Windows devices.
 Think of this capability as ransomware mitigation.